sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 - The ordering of properties in objects is undefined.
 The properties may appear in any order and consuming applications should not rely on any specific ordering.
 It is safe to consider a nulled property and the absence of a property as the same thing.
 - Not all properties appear in all contexts.
 For example response with error messages may not contain a data property.

-# Field Guide to SDMX-JSON Structure Message Objects
+# Field Guide to SDMX-JSON Structure Message 2.0.0 Objects (aligned with SDMX 3.0.0)

 ## message